ggokoglann/2023-Year-Of-Swift/README.md

 19.01.2023_
 Today was the 36.Day of the 100 days of swift challenge and today i started the project 8 and i made an ui with buttons, labels and textfields in code using auto layout constraits.

+25.01.2023_
+It's been 5 days since last time i code so it was little bit hard to get on track again so i struggle little bit but ni problems at all today was the 36. day of the challenge and i completed the project 8.